opitzconsulting/orcas/_docs/en/dbdoc.md

 layout: page
 title: dbdoc
 permalink: /docs/dbdoc/
-categories:
-- en
 ---

-Dbdoc is a tool for documenting database schemas.
-It generates a graphic of all schema information in which you are able to see all tables and their relations to each other.
+dbdoc is a tool for documenting database schemas.
+It generates a visual display of all schema information in which you are able to see all tables and their relation to each other.
-<br/>You can set an ant-Script for the right consideration of your tables and the right plotting.
+<br/>You can set an Ant script to configure the order and display of your tables.

 To execute dbdoc you need to install [Graphviz](http://www.graphviz.org/Download_windows.php).

 <br/>

 ##1.
-Structure of a dbdoc-Script
+Structure of a dbdoc script

 ###1.1.
-Including of dbdoc-Tasks
+Including of dbdoc tasks

-First you have to include the dbdoc-Tasks and Orcas-Default-Tasks.
+First you have to include the dbdoc tasks and Orcas default tasks.

 {% highlight xml %}
 <import file="${orcas_dir}/orcas_default_tasks.xml"/>